 To create or modify a Voice Codec Profile:

-From the Create Media Profile drop down box at the top of the Media Profiles page, select Voice Codec Profile.
+- From the Create Media Profile drop-down menu at the top of the Media Profiles page, select Voice Codec Profile.

 Specifies the voice codec and encoding scheme used towards the IP side of a VoIP call.